Developing animal-free methods to study thrombosis in cancer patients.

 Cancer-associated thrombosis causes great discomfort to the cancer patient, causes the oncologist to stop cancer treatment, and is the second cause of death in cancer patients.
 Treatment of thrombosis in cancer patients raises the costs of health care with 50% and is thus very costly.
 Therefore, a better understanding of cancer-associated thrombosis, which processes cause cancer-associated thrombosis and how it could be prevented are of great importance.
 Development of a model that better mimics human disease is therefore warranted.

-To develop this model they will use existing organ-on-a-chip platforms developed by Mimetas.
-These organ-on-a-chip platforms will be adapted to include a tumor and tumor-derived blood vessels.
-Blood plasma containing blood clotting factors will be perfused through the blood vessels to study whether and how fast the presence of a tumor leads to blood clotting and thrombosis.
-Using this model they will then test which clotting factors and which tumor-expressed genes influence the speed of blood clotting.
+To develop this model, they used an existing organ-on-a-chip platform designed by Mimetas B.V., the OrganoPlate® Graft.
+Their cancer-associated thrombosis-on-a-chip model includes a tumor spheroid and a vessel compartment.
+Blood plasma containing blood clotting factors was perfused through the blood vessels to study whether and how fast the presence of a tumor spheroid led to blood clotting and thrombosis.
+Using this model, they also tested which clotting factors and which tumor-expressed genes influenced the speed of blood clotting.

 The results showed that their platform can detect the activation of blood coagulation promoted by tumor spheroids.
 It is also able to evaluate the effect of anticoagulant drugs and tumor-expressed genes effects.
 The platform has the potential to accelerate the discovery of new drugs.
 Additionally, it could also be employed as a tool for personalised medicine.